 1.8) Seal and wipe pipette waste; put on a second sleeve to close.

-1.9) Move all items to side with waste bag; pour vesphene pot on absorbant pads; wipe all surfaces of pads and dispose.
+1.9) Move all items to side with waste bag; pour vesphene on absorbant pads; wipe all surfaces of pads and dispose.

 1.10) Wet wiper with vesphene, wipe all surfaces of interior of cabinet on clean side.